DIY Natural Bath Bombs

 There are an endless number of DIY Natural Bath Bomb recipes out there, not to mention a never-ending array in stores.
 If you’ve ever dabbled in the bath bomb struggle, you know it’s real.
-I’ve had my fair share of Cat in the Hat Comes Back bathtub rings, not-so-fizzy fizz bombs, and the dreaded overly-scented bombs that well, let’s just say, can irritate those super sensitive areas.
+And no one likes Cat in the Hat Comes Back bathtub rings, those not-so-fizzy fizz bombs, or skin irritating ingredients.

-I’ve chosen to keep this recipe clean and simple, scouring the inter-webs to find the most responsibly sourced ingredients, and tossing in as many natural and organic ingredients as I can.
+To create the perfect bomb we decided to keep our recipe clean and simple, scouring the inter-webs to find the most responsibly sourced ingredients, and tossing in as many organic ingredients as we could.

 DIY NATURAL BATH BOMBS